allurivamsi5/project1/notes.md

 6. On your database’s overview page, click on “Settings”, and then “View Credentials.”
 7. This is the information you’ll need to log into your database.
 8. You can access the database via Adminer, filling in the server (the “Host” in the credentials list), your username (the “User”), your password, and the name of the database, all of which you can find on the Heroku credentials page.
+9. Time taken to completed the task1 - 25 min

 Task-2 Python and Flask